 Wilkes University welcomes transfer students from other accredited colleges and universities for both the fall and spring semesters.

 Transfer students must submit an application for admission and a transcript from every post-secondary institution attended (even if no credits were earned).
 An official final high school transcript and SAT or ACT scores may be required, and some transfer students may be asked to complete assessment tests prior to admission or registration for courses.
+Admission of transfer students is conducted on a "rolling" basis.
+In addition to an admissions decision, transfer students will receive a free transcript evaluation.
+Admission of transfer students is conducted on a "rolling" basis.
+In addition to an admissions decision, transfer students will receive a free transcript evaluation.

 Applicants must be in good academic standing and must hold a minimum cumulative grade point average of 2.00 (C) at their current or most recently attended institution in order to be considered for admission to Wilkes University.
 All courses with a grade of 2.00 (C) or higher that are comparable to those in the curriculum at Wilkes and from recognized accredited institutions will be accepted for transfer.
+Students transferring into the nursing program may register for courses only after consultation with the Chairperson of the Department of Nursing.

 Enrollment in the life science majors (Biology, Chemistry, Biochemistry, Nursing, and Pharmacy) is limited, and admission to programs in these areas is competitive.
 Applicants into the life science majors must be in good academic standing and must hold a minimum cumulative college grade point average of 3.00 (B) from their attended institution(s) in order to be considered for admission to Wilkes University.
 Additional Nursing application documents and/or nursing entrance exams may be required prior to a decision and/or would be noted in the acceptance letter.
+Students transferring into the nursing program may register for courses only after consultation with the Chairperson of the Department of Nursing.

 In all cases, invitations to interview or audition for these identified degree programs are extended by the academic departments at their discretion.
 All departments reserve the right to interview applicants or request additional documentation.